 Why do you fork peanut butter cookies?

 Once the cookie dough balls are rolled and placed on a baking sheet for baking, I like to give it the traditional criss-cross with the fork.

 Is that step just for the looks of the cookie?
 Yes and no.

 The peanut butter in cookies makes it a dense cookie, which can make it trickier to get done in the middle.
 You’ll see that they bake like a balloon in the middle.
 Criss crossing with a fork before you bake them, helps flatten the cookies.
 It also creates more ridges that get crispy as it bakes.

 To me, the perfect cookie has lots of those crispy ridges, with a soft, tender middle.

 I hope you love this recipe as we do!
 Have you tried it?
 Be sure and leave a comment and a rating of this recipe below and then take a quick photo and share it with me using #namelymarly on Instagram.
 I love seeing your creations!

 Vegan Peanut Butter Cream Cheese Cookies

-- In a medium-sized bowl cream together the peanut butter, vegan cream cheese, sugars, vanilla, and soy milk until light and fluffy, approximately two minutes.
+- In a medium-sized bowl cream together the peanut butter, vegan cream cheese, sugars, vanilla, and milk until light and fluffy, approximately two minutes.